 LF > 2.90 - Left line.
 Boof onto a rocky runout.

-LF < 2.60 - Center line.
-Boof off the tongue.
+LF < 2.60 - Center line. super low water only.
+Boof off the knuckle through the hole.

 If you get stuck in Horseshoe the odds of surfing your way out are slim, so save some energy for the swim.

 The rocks that make up the Flake and MD side carry up get extremely hot.
 Even when the day time high is bearable being out on the rocks here adds a whole new element keeping in mind that the water temperatures can reach 90 degrees.
 When going out there bring water and be very wary of the dangers of overheating and it's ability to affect your performance.

 It's never too low for the MD Lines.
 Below 2.6' is ELF, but there are runnable channels at least down to 2.4', and most summers the river never gets that low.
 So when everyone else is whining about the drought, you still have a class V playground in your backyard.
 Count your blessings.
 I'd say 2.6' to 2.7' is a good first time level.
 Above 2.8' the holes get mean, and above 3.0' they're vicious.
 The MD Lines can certainly be run higher than 3.1', but if you're considering it you don't need this guide.

 The gage is located at Little Falls (aka Brookmont) Dam, where the river is very wide.
 Consequently, an inch on the gage can translate to a foot at Great Falls.
 The gage is also 8-9 miles downstream, so if the river is rising or falling rapidly there could be a discrepancy between the gage reading and the actual level.
 Scout the rapids visually if there is any doubt.
 (You were going to do that anyway, right?)

 Permits are not required for this reach.

 Entering Pencil Sharpener

 Slide river left of Pummel at high water